 Why Books Are More Important Than Ever

 The point I am trying to make is that there is a danger here: A very real danger.
-Please don't get the idea that I am one of those people, you know the kind that think #Facebook and #Twitter are the ruination of the world.
-Because I am not, and I believe that #Facebook, #Twitter, and #SocialMedia have many upsides and are, in general, wonderful tools of expression, language, and connectivity.
-But--like most things--#SocialMedia has had some unforseen side effects, side effects which are changing the way we think, the way we speak, and the way we act.
+Please don't get the idea that I am one of those people, you know the kind that think Facebook and Twitter are the ruination of the world.
+Because I am not, and I believe that Facebook, Twitter, and social media have many upsides and are, in general, wonderful tools of expression, language, and connectivity.
+But--like most things--social media has had some unforeseen side effects, side effects which are changing the way we think, the way we speak, and the way we act.

-There is a stress to Social Media, an urgency, that seeps into the language.
+There is a stress to social media, an urgency, that seeps into the language.
 I mean, when you are racing to be the first person to post or tweet something, you keep it short and simple.
-And because ur doing this again and again, you start using the same abbreviations again and again and eventually u use the abbreviation all the time and evolution has occurred.
+And because ur doing this again and again, u start using the same abbreviations again and again and eventually u use the abbreviation all the time and evolution has occurred.
 But worse than the shortened words, it's the shortened writing structure and thought process that worry me the most, the idea that if it can't be said in 140 characters it isn't worth saying.

 As I have stated before, the 140 character limit teaches us to be concise and to the point (and man did I need the help) but there is still plenty of occasion: to be detailed; to expound; to have layers of meaning; to be rich and complex.
-And that, my friends, is why we need books and novels more than ever. #SocialMedia is not going away--nor should it--but it needs a counterbalance. #Twitter is fast and immediate; the novel is slow and inexorable.
-(Can you hear Liz, my literary agent yelling; Not that slow, Peter!
-Speed it up, Peter!) #Twitter is trendy; the novel goes against the grain. #Twitter is the preferred medium of the conformist; the contrarian favors the novel.
+And that, my friends, is why we need books and novels more than ever.
+Social media is not going away--nor should it--but it needs a counterbalance.
+Twitter is fast and immediate; the novel is slow and inexorable.
+(Can you hear Ruth, my editor, yelling; Not that slow, Peter!
+Speed it up, Peter!)
+Twitter is trendy; the novel goes against the grain.
+Twitter is the preferred medium of the conformist; the contrarian favors the novel.

-I know what you are thinking; clearly, I have forgotten about the crucial role #SocialMedia played in the Arab Spring uprisings of 2010.
+I know what you are thinking; clearly, I have forgotten about the crucial role social media played in the Arab Spring uprisings of 2010.
 Isn't this the same kind of social change that To Kill a Mockingbird created in the United States?
-But the answer to that question is more chum in the shark-infested waters of #SocialMedia (Liz would derive great pleasure from deleting that sentence if she were editing this post!
+But the answer to that question is more chum in the shark-infested waters of social media (Ruth would derive great pleasure from deleting that sentence if she were editing this post!
 But she's not, so it stays.)
-Yes, #Twitter in particular and #SocialMedia in general were the catalysts of the Arab Spring, but where is the Arab Spring now????
-It goes back to the staying power I alluded to earlier with Poe. #Twitter helped ignite the unrest that had been building for years throughout the Arab world, but it happened too quick, before any kind of lasting democratic infrastructure could be thought of, much less built.
+Yes, Twitter in particular and social media in general were the catalysts of the Arab Spring, but where is the Arab Spring now????
+It goes back to the staying power I alluded to earlier with Poe.
+Twitter helped ignite the unrest that had been building for years throughout the Arab world, but it happened too quick, before any kind of lasting democratic infrastructure could be thought of, much less built.
 And so a chill settled over the Arab Spring, a chill that has lasted much longer than the brief warm spell which preceded it.

 There has never been a better vehicle for the contrarian than the novel.
-Without doubt, the contrarian can #tweet, but what traction can be gained from a media that is based on trends and popularity?
+Without doubt, the contrarian can tweet, but what traction can be gained from a media that is based on trends and popularity?
 And we need the contrarian, now, more than ever.
 Don't think so?
-What about Global Warning, the rise of Jihadism, a resurgent and cantankerous Russia, our failing public schools, the healthcare crisis?
-(I could go on but the soapbox I am standing on is on the verge of toppling over, and I really (translate, REALLY) want you to check out the new multi-author blog that launched this week.
-So, to finish this post--and check out the new blog that features a new post every day written by a team of 23 authors, editors, publishers, and literary agents--please click on the following link:
+What about Global Warning, the rise of domestic terrorism, a resurgent and cantankerous Russia, our failing public schools, the healthcare crisis?
+But I don't mean to pick on Twitter (and make sure to follow me at @phogenkampVT).
+I mean to remind people of the importance of the novel, of non-fiction, of long form journalism, of poetry, and of anything with depth and complexity in this day and age of info-bytes, quick take-home points, and all other things that are superficial and ultra-simplified.